Projects

 • The Selectboard discussed possibly allocated $80,000 to a Ball Hill culvert project as part of a grant application to make the application stronger.
 We were told that having money allocated was stronger than saying we would vote on it at our Annual Town Meeting.

-• The Board also discussed funding grant writing assistance but no number has been mentioned yet.
-We recently sent out a RFP with a proposed budget of $10,000.
+• The Board also discussed funding grant writing assistance and sent out an RFP with a proposed budget of $10,000.
+No allocation has been made yet.

 The Selectboard continues to work with the police department to monitor requirements stemming from police reform legislation.
 We are already feeling the effects of changes to the certification of part-time officers.
 We could also be impacted by new certification requirements for police departments but they have yet to be released.